Helping Leapers travel responsibly is at the core of what we do (or to

 Did you know: “200 species go extinct everyday”.

-In Costa Rica, you will identify turtle nests, protect them from human and natural predators and escort hatchlings to the ocean.
-Furthermore, you will help with the fight against the plastic littered along the pacific beaches.
+In Costa Rica, you will identify turtle nests and protect them from human and natural predators.
+Furthermore, you will help the local community with the fight against plastic littered along the pacific beaches.

 Did you know: “the rate of deforestation occurs at 30 football fields a minute”...

-In the Philippines you will plant mangrove trees to help restore natural sea defenses, protecting the coast line from rising sea levels.
+In Kenya you will plant mangrove trees to help restore natural sea defenses, protecting the coast line from rising sea levels.

-In Ecuador you will teach the local community about the effects of deforestation, as well as the ways to protect and restore their local environment.
+In Colombia you will teach the local community about the effects of deforestation, as well as the ways to protect and restore their local environment.

 Did you know: In a typical year we spend over half a million on projects overseas.